juliocesarscheidt/juliocesarscheidt/README.md

 ### $ whoami

-> A software engineer passionate about knowledge and innovation, trying to make the world a better place through technology.
+> A software engineer passionate about knowledge and innovation.
-> Always studying about cloud computing, serverless and microservices architecture, clean code and clean architecture, design patterns and best practices.
+> Always studying more and more about software architecture, cloud computing, serverless and microservices architecture, clean code and clean architecture, design patterns and programming best practices.

 > Certificate in cloud providers: